Assortment of French craft beer bottles and glasses.

 Key Takeaways

-• French craft beer offers a diverse range of styles, from flavored lagers to traditional ales.
+• French beer brands cover a huge spread of styles, from flavoured lagers right through to rich, traditional ales.

 1. Desperados Original